• Skip to primary navigation

 • salt and pepper

-1. Remove the core from the cauliflower and cut it into large florets.
+1. Cut the cauliflower into large florets.

-3. Combine cauliflower & potatoes in a large pot & cover with cold water - add a heaping tablespoon of salt.
+3. Combine cauliflower & potatoes in a large pot & cover with cold water - add a tablespoon of salt.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.